davitomix/balance-ctrl-api/README.md

 [![Balance Control API][product-screenshot]](https://github.com/davitomix/balance-ctrl-api/)

 This is an API to keep track of the incomings and expenses that a user makes.
-The main goal of this API is to allow front-end developers to set up a backend in a quick and easy way to start consuming data and focus on the application client side logic not in the back.
+The main goal of this API is to allow front-end developers to set up a backend in a quick and easy way in order to start consuming data and focus on the application client side logic not in the back.
-Also, it is a good option to have a server running locally for the development stage, in this way you are sure that the access points are reliable and fast.
+Also, it is a good option to have a server running locally for the development stage, in this way you ensure that the access points are reliable and fast.

 The main features of this API are: